xfbs/adventofcode2023/README.md

 This repository contains my solutions to Advent of Code 2023.

+I'm publishing this code to allow you to compare your solution to mine.
+The goal is to have fun and challenge yourself!

 ## Running

-Every crate contains unit tests that work at all times, however I do not make sure that the code is clean or easily switchable between parts one and two of every problem.
+Every crate contains unit tests that work.
+However I do not make sure that the code is clean, or easily switchable between parts one and two of every problem.

-You can run the unit tests simply by running this in the repository root:
+You can run the unit tests with Cargo by running this in the repository root:

 ```
 cargo test
 ```

-You can run individual solutions simply by running the specific crate:
+You can run individual solutions by telling Cargo to build and run the crate:

 ```
 cargo run -p day01